-Prior Provision of Information regarding the Use of Proceeds to Investors
+Prior Provision of Information regarding the Use of Proceeds to Investors segment of the general public that will particularly benefit from the Project21.

 - (ix) Issuers should provide investors in advance with information regarding the use of Social Bond proceeds through legal documentation22 (such as a prospectus) or other documents. - (x) The provision of the information regarding the use of proceeds should specify details of a Social Project, such as the project categories or target populations, so that investors and other market participants can evaluate the appropriateness of the use of proceeds23.
 It is recommended that issuers explain the details of the Project categories, the details of the Project, and the reason for targeting the selected populations24. - (xi) In cases where individual Social Projects have been specified, it is recommended that issuers clearly present such individual Projects to investors. - (xii) In cases where Social Projects have incidental negative environmental and/or social impacts along